 Obviously, the most genuine DC wedding photographs are those that are natural and unposed.
 If the moment was real, the images of it are pretty certain to reflect that.
 That is why we spend most of a wedding day trying to blend into the background.
 We want our you to forget we are there.
 More importantly, we want you to forget that our cameras are there.
 When that happens, you and your intended relax and experience their day in an authentic way.

 The image featured here is an excellent case in point.
 We took it at the Ronald Reagan Building and International Trade Center, one of DC’s best spots for couples portraits.
 We brought these newlyweds and their wedding party there after a lovely marriage ceremony in Washington’s northern suburbs and before their reception at 101 Constitution.
 After taking some shots of the bridesmaids and groomsmen with the couple, we moved on to the couples portraits.

 The bulk of the posing in this picture came from the newly-married couple themselves.
 We used the photographic techniques mentioned above to encourage a very natural look to the images.
-In other words, we largely this DC bride and groom them pose themselves.
+In other words, we largely let this bride and groom them pose themselves.
 We noticed, however, beautiful light flooding into the part of the Reagan building where the newlyweds were.
 It was illuminating them from behind, and we wanted to utilize it to the fullest.
 In particular, we saw how the white of the bride’s wedding dress was catching the light.
 And we wanted to amplify that effect.
 So we asked the bride, a former classical dancer, to toss the train of her dress in the air.
 While she did that, she struck a particularly artistic pose.
 The result was this image — one that is both natural and visually pleasing at the same time.